About the Photographer

 Diana Linsley

-I feel I have come home in nature photography.
-Having grown up on a small strawberry farm in southern Illinois, I feel very comfortable in the country.
-The woodlands have been a major factor in my life.
+“I feel I have come home in nature photography” she said.
+Having grown up on a small strawberry farm in southern Illinois, Linsley feels very comfortable in the country.
+The woodlands have been a major factor in her life.
 As a child roaming barefoot through the fields, woods and creeks was almost a daily occurrence.
 As a seasoned adult not much has changed.
-I still spent a lot of time in the woods.
-I am drawn to the smells, sounds, colors and textures of the woodlands and rural areas.
-Only now I do wear shoes.
+She still spends a lot of time in the woods.
+She is drawn to the smells, sounds, colors and textures of the woodlands and rural areas.
+Only now She does wear shoes.

-I am a member of the St Louis Camera Club, Women in Focus StL, Missouri Nature & Environmental Photographers, The Mid Missouri Fine Arts Society and PhotoFlood St Louis.
+Linsley is a member of the St Louis Camera Club, Women in Focus StL, Missouri Nature & Environmental Photographers, The Mid Missouri Fine Arts Society and PhotoFlood St Louis.

 Photo by Ursula Ruhl